Catamenial Pneumothorax and Endometriosis

 January 2008 Update

 It has now been five years since our CPT adventure began, and we continue in good health.
-We have remained collapse-free since our hysterectomies in 2004.
+We have remained collapse-free since our oophorectomies in 2004.
 Lori has recovered from her nephrectomy in 2006 and her blood pressure remains stable.
-We continue to take bio-identical pharmacy compounded transdermal HRT and are doing well.
-In our efforts to keep the estrogen low and the progesterone balanced, our current dosages are:
+We continue to take bioidentical pharmacy-compounded transdermal HRT and are doing well.
+In our efforts to keep the estrogen low and the progesterone balanced, our current dosages are: Estradiol: Lori - 3 mg / daily; Lynn - 1 mg / daily; Estriol: Lori - 3 mg / daily; Lynn - 1 mg / daily; Testosterone: Lori - 1 mg / daily; Lynn - 1 mg / daily; Progesterone: Lori - 150 mg / daily; Lynn - 100 mg / daily.

 Other supplements and vitamins include calcium (1000 mg / day), multivitamins, fish oil, probiotic, cranberry and thyroid support (not thyroid hormone).
 Lori continues to take the Proferrin (Heme iron supplement).

-New to the web site, we have added a CPT Fact Sheet for ladies to take to their doctors, in lieu of printing the web pages.
-See FACT SHEET for Doctor to download the two page pdf document.
 We have also updated the survey and made it available on-line.
 Working with SurveyMonkey.com has enabled us to make the survey easier to complete.
 If you are a CPT patient, we would really appreciate your participation.
 Just visit the Survey Page to access the link, or send us an e-mail and we will send the link to you.

 Although we continue in good health, we faced other challenges this last year which proved to be even more difficult than our struggle with CPT.